geekodour/o/content/docs/masterplan.md

     -   [ ] Monitor the state of the education system and see what is making things worse, what is making things better etc. Build systems and frameworks.
     -   [ ] Lobby the government to change the systems to improve the lives of students and teachers in true sense.
     -   [ ] Build an evergreen system that catalogues everything education, with proper taxonomy.
+    -   [ ] what kind of people i'll be able to help. what i am going to do will absolutely not matter to many. how so many people are doing so much more than me.
 -   [ ] Archival and data hoarding:
     -   [ ] Political posters
     -   [ ] Music